 A Resolution Agreement may not require the same level of accountability for all potential violations.
 A Resolution Agreement must, however, address all potential violations or the Title IX Coordinator will not accept it as a resolution.
-For example, sanctions and remedies may be drafted to address all behaviors contained in the notice, but a Respondent may only apologize for one violation.
+For example, sanctions and remedies may be drafted to address all behaviors contained in the notice.

-Once the draft Resolution Agreement is identified by the Facilitator, they will provide it to the Title IX Coordinator to review.
+Once the draft Resolution Agreement is drafted by the Facilitator, they will provide it to the Title IX Coordinator to review.
 Within three (3) business days, the Title IX Coordinator will either accept the draft or provide a list of unresolved issues to the Facilitator.
 The Facilitator will provide an amended Draft Resolution Agreement and/or a memo to reflect how they considered and resolved these unresolved issues.

 After the Title IX Coordinator approves the Draft Resolution Agreement, the Facilitator will have each party sign the document.
-The Facilitator is responsible for making any face-to-face meetings or other formal gestures between the parties.
 Once those initial measures are completed, the Facilitator will return the Resolution Agreement to the Title IX Coordinator.
 When the Title IX Coordinator receives the signed Resolution Agreement, they will contact both parties and provide the status of the any ongoing sanctions or term agreements.